 Geographic Diversity Not Known

-Some students prefer a school that mainly represents students from within their own state, while some are looking for schools that recruit and attract students from all over the nation and the world.
+Some learners prefer a school that mainly represents students from within their own state, while some may be looking for schools that attract and recruit students from all over the nation and the world.
 What are you looking for?

-For most of the colleges within our database, we were able to derive the geographic diversity by looking at where matriculated stsudents lived prior to enrolling in college.
+For most of the colleges within our database, we were able to determine the geographic diversity by looking at where matriculated students lived prior to attending college.

-Unfortunately, we do not have the data to determine Adler School of Professional Psychology's geographic diversity score.
+Unfortunately, we were not able to get the data to determine Adler's geographic diversity rating.

-The typical student is between the ages of 18-22.
-However, this institution appears to attract a majority of older students.
-At Adler School of Professional Psychology, 0.4% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Adler School of Professional Psychology #1,292 in the nation for student age diversity.
+The "traditional" college student is thought to be between the ages of 18-21.
+However, this university appears to attract a majority of older students.
+At Adler University, 0.1% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Adler #3,315 in the nation for student age diversity.

 Questions About Diversity

-- Is Adler School of Professional Psychology supporting and attracting students from all backgrounds?
+- How is Adler doing at supporting and attracting students from all economic backgrounds?

-Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the financial backgrounds of their students.
-To get a better idea of how Adler School of Professional Psychology is supporting low-income students check the Financial Aid Page.
+Even a school with high racial, ethnic and geographic diversity may not be diverse when it comes to the income levels of their students.
+To get a better idea of how Adler is supporting low-income students check the Financial Aid Page.